-- The child wants to "know everything" and keeps asking more and more. - The parent asks questions that are relatively highly cognitively complex. - Observing 'demand speech': "Tell so-and-so what... - The parent applies a more complex level of language/cognition relationships when conversing with the child than would seem appropriate to the developmental stage of the child. - The parent regularly introduces new topics and/or topics outside the "here and now" context.
+- The child wants to "know everything" and keeps asking more and more. - The parent asks questions that are relatively highly cognitively complex. - Observing 'demand speech': "Tell so-and-so what..."; "What do you say?" - The parent applies a more complex level of language/cognition relationships when conversing with the child than would seem appropriate to the developmental stage of the child. - The parent regularly introduces new topics and/or topics outside the "here and now" context.